|

 camera hounds

-- (as used) Amateur camera enthusiasts.
+- (As used) Amateur camera enthusiasts.

 Inspector Nelson:"Those ain't reporters,